Expanding universe. Expanding mind.

 Modern astronomy uses many other fields, like physics, computer science, and engineering, to create a foundational knowledge.
 It’s used to solve problems in space and on Earth, too.

 And, as a part of the College of Liberal Arts & Sciences, you'll unleash the power of &.
-Find your niche while branching out.
-Take advantage of our Life + Career Design Lab.
+You can find your niche while branching out.
+Please take advantage of our Life + Career Design Lab.
 Add a double major, minor, or certificate to expand your skills without adding years on campus.

 The universe provides plenty of room for exploration.
-Astronomy classes make use of vast, modern datasets to give you hands-on experience with real data.
+Astronomy classes use vast, modern datasets to give you hands-on experience with real data.

 The Universe is yours.